 4. The argument between Dougal, Willie and the Priest

-If you head towards the middle of the church, you’ll see a broken wall which was left inside for the Outlander production.
-I presume as it added to the run down nature of the church.
+If you head towards the middle of the church, you’ll see a broken wall that was left inside for the Outlander production.
+I presume as it added to the run-down nature of the church.